PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/view-attribute.md

 It's possible to sort by value asc or desc and search by value.

+3. Position

+The position of each attribute value can be changed by clicking on this column and by moving it up or down.
+After changing the position, the message "Successful update." is displayed.
 4. Actions

 **Edit.** The user can edit an attribute value as often as necessary.